binbashar/le-docker-leverage-toolbox/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature Request
 about: Suggest an idea for this project
 title: ''
-labels: 'feature request'
+labels: 'feature'
 assignees: ''

 ---

 ## Describe the Feature

-A clear and concise description of what the bug is.
+A clear and concise description of what the feature is.

 ## Expected Behavior